 • Number of countries that include information on climate change and health in their national climate change strategies.
+(Baseline: 14.
+Target: 25.
+[To be confirmed])

-- 2.1 Sensitize decision-makers to the projected negative outcomes for human health as a result of climate change and to the need to reduce risks associated with climate change in the field of public health; promote appropriate and effective health system responses. - 2.2 Develop or adapt education and communication guides as a way to foster people's awareness about risks, and develop health promotion campaigns to protect the health of communities in the face of climate change. - 2.3 Develop education, information, and training guides for the health sector that deal with climate change and health. - 2.4 Continue and strengthen the work of PAHO in support of Member States efforts to provide environmental health training, specifically in climate change and health.
+- 2.1 Sensitize decision-makers to the projected negative outcomes for human health as a result of climate change and to the need to reduce risks associated with climate change in the field of public health; promote appropriate and effective health system responses. - 2.2 Work with civil society and relevant nongovernmental organizations (NGOs) to develop or adapt education and communication guides as a way to foster people's awareness about risks, and develop health promotion campaigns to protect the health of communities in the face of climate change. - 2.3 Develop education, information, and training guides for the health sector that deal with climate change and health. - 2.4 Continue and strengthen the work of PAHO in support of Member States efforts to provide environmental health training, specifically in climate change and health. - 2.5 Encourage the development of core competencies in health promotion and disease prevention that can help mitigate and reduce the adverse health effects associated with climate change. - 2.6 Support the development of national campaigns to increase awareness about the health risks associated with climate change.